simon-anthony/VodafoneOEM/README.md

 ```

 #### Invoke the EMCLI verb
-Here we perform an additional processing required before or after inocation of
+Here we perform any additional processing required before or after invocation of
 the EMCLI verb.
 For example, for the verb *get_targets()*:

 ```Python